AntonioTanco/Pfsense-Lab/README.md

 ![PFSense Lab - Network Toplogy v1](https://github.com/user-attachments/assets/60c931d5-32e7-4ffc-ab02-f19f76200bf1)

 NOTE: Both the PFSense Box and Linux Mint Client were virtualized using VirtualBox.
-In order to which from the "LAN" Network to the "Office" network it requires that we also change the adapter that is attached to our Linux Client: "Mint" from either: **LAN0 or ***LAN1.
+In order to switch from the "LAN" Network to the "Office" network it requires that we also change the adapter that is attached to our Linux Client: "Mint" from either: **LAN0 or ***LAN1.

 ![PFSense - Interface Assignments](https://github.com/user-attachments/assets/b3d9e417-ec79-462f-ad0f-c9981ed0fc17)